GloriaKinyanjui/HydroConnect/README.md

 ### Live demo

 ## Front-End and Back-End Integration with Watson Assistant :
+Watson Assistant powers the core of HydroConnect by facilitating seamless interaction between users and the system.
+It handles user inputs, interprets their needs using natural language processing (NLP), and generates AI-driven responses based on the context.
+This enables users to inquire about water distribution data, conservation techniques, and service updates, receiving real-time insights powered by AI.
+The backend logic, supported by IBM's cloud infrastructure, ensures smooth communication between the user interface and the Watson Assistant, driving actionable and personalized responses.

  Link: https://github.com/GloriaKinyanjui/HydroConnect/tree/master

 This project integrates IBM Watson Assistant into the HydroConnect platform to enable AI-powered interactions related to water management and conservation.

 ### Front-End:
 - The front-end consists of an HTML form where users can type their queries related to water resources.